 AN patients will exhibit a greater impairment in task switching than other types of CF.

-2. Method
+2. Methods

 2.1 Participants and procedures

-The sample was composed of 40 women aged 18 to 32; 20 were patients diagnosed with AN, and 20 were healthy women with matched age and education.
-One participant was excluded in the analyses, because her body mass indices (BMI) were above 17.5 on the day of testing.
-For AN individuals, there was a significant increase in body mass index (BMI) (t(24.78) = 5.17, p<.01) and in brief symptom inventory (BSI) (t(37) = -8.21, p < .01).
-Furthermore, the lowest BMI of AN patients was M = 14.37, SD = 1.53, M, and in period of lowest weight the M = 3.06, SD = 2.73.
-An AN patient group, diagnosed by experienced eating disorders clinicians, were recruited from the eating disorder department at 'Sheba' Medical Center inpatient or outpatient units.
-Inclusion criteria for the AN patients were: a diagnosis of BMI (body mass index) below 17.5, at least 12 years of education and Hebrew at the level of speaking.
-Exclusion criteria were: a diagnosis of AN not other way specified, BMI above 17.5 and any developmental or acquired neurologic disorder.
-The study was presented to the patients in one of their weekly gatherings and any patient could choose to sign up afterwards.
+The sample comprised 40 women aged 18 to 32; 20 were patients diagnosed with AN, and 20 were healthy women matched by age and education.
+One participant was excluded from the analyses because her body mass index (BMI) was above 17.5 on the day of testing.
+For AN individuals, there was a significant increase in BMI (t(24.78) = 5.17, p<.01) and in Brief Symptom Inventory (BSI) scores (t(37) = -8.21, p < .01).
+Furthermore, the lowest BMI among AN patients was M = 14.37, SD = 1.53, and in the period of lowest weight the values were M = 3.06, SD = 2.73.
+Members of the AN patient group, diagnosed by experienced eating disorder clinicians, were recruited from the eating disorder department at the Sheba Medical Center inpatient or outpatient units.
+Inclusion criteria for the AN patients were a BMI of less than 17.5, at least 12 years of education, and knowledge of the Hebrew language at a conversational level.
+Exclusion criteria were a diagnosis of an eating disorder not otherwise specified, a BMI of more than 17.5, and any developmental or acquired neurological disorder.
+The study was presented to the patients in one of their weekly meetings and volunteers could sign up afterwards.
 The experiment itself was conducted in an office allocated by the head of the department.
-The AN participants were taking medicine, as the table shows.
-Healthy participants were recruited through different work places, university classes, word of mouth, and through online advertising, in forums and social networks.
-For the healthy participants inclusion criteria were: BMI above 19 with no medical history of any eating disorder.
-Persons with a known history of learning disorders, or a neurological disease were not included in the study.
-After scheduling a meeting, the examinees signed an informed consent form (see appendix 1), completed a demographic questionnaire (see appendix 2) in the tools section, and performed the tasks.
-The tasks were presented in a counterbalanced order, to reduce test location effect on performance.
-At the end of assignments, the participants had the chance to ask questions regarding the study.
+The AN participants were taking medication as summarized in Table 1.
+The control participants were recruited via various work places, university classes, word of mouth, and online advertising on forums and social networks.
+For the control participants, inclusion criteria were a BMI of more than 19 and no medical history of eating disorders.
+Persons with a known history of learning or neurological disorders were not included in the study.
+At the scheduled meeting time, the subjects signed an informed consent form (see Appendix 1), completed a demographic questionnaire (see Appendix 2 in the tools section), and performed the experimental tasks.
+The tasks were presented in a counterbalanced order in order to reduce the effect of a task’s location in the testing sequence on performance.
+After completing the testing tasks, participants had the chance to ask questions about the study.

-Table 1: AN Participants medications
+Table 1: Medications taken by AN participants.